Environmental Sustainability Management

 Environmental Policy and Guidelines

 The Safety, Environment and Plant Integrity Management Office is a main driving force on environmental management which jointly works with other production units in the plant site.
 The environmental managers, supervisors, and operators in charge of water, air pollution and waste control systems have been fully appointed pursuant to the laws.
-Implementation in accordance with the laws relevant to environmental matters has been strictly complied, including the study and preparation of environmental impact assessment report, the compliance with the preventive and corrective measures to minimize the environmental impact from steel manufacturing, the measures to monitor quality of the environment, ISO 14001 Environmental Management System, ISO 45001: Occupational Health and Safety Management standard system.
+Implementation in accordance with the laws relevant to environmental matters has been strictly complied, including the study and preparation of environmental impact assessment report, the compliance with the preventive and corrective measures to minimize the environmental impact from steel manufacturing, the measures to monitor quality of the environment, ISO 14001 Environmental Management System, ISO 45001: Occupational Health and Safety Management Standard system.

 Environmental Operating Results